-Academic Vice President: The University has an established program review schedule, which can be viewed at www.wiu.edu/Provost/calendar/aprschd.php.
-The program review process is initiated by the Associate Provost for Undergraduate and Graduate Studies according to the University program review schedule.
+Academic Vice President: The University has an established program review schedule, which can be viewed at www.wiu.edu/provost/aprschd.php.
+The program review process is initiated by the Associate Provost for Undergraduate and Graduate Studies and Strategic Planning according to the University program review schedule.
 Guidelines for the academic program review process will be distributed to departments with programs under review.
 While general guidelines for the review process are established by the Academic Vice President, departments and colleges are encouraged to structure the review process to meet their individual needs.

-Summary information obtained from program reviews will be used in the annual results report submitted to the IBHE by the Associate Provost for Undergraduate and Graduate Studies.
+Summary information obtained from program reviews will be used in the annual results report submitted to the IBHE by the Associate Provost for Undergraduate and Graduate Studies and Strategic Planning.